mort1skoda/dotfiles/tips/99todo/limbo.linux.md

 ### Linux shell script bash
 #### Abstractions are everywhere

-Everything is an abstraction
+Everything is relative.
-Almost everything is relative
+Almost everything is an abstraction.
-and close to zero you will find what is relevant.
+Almost nothing is relevant.

-Limbo Linux (LL)    ]How low can you go? the art of minimalism.
+Limbo Linux (LL)    How low can you go? the art of minimalism.

 so you heard the phrase 'in limbo?